carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 * teach 1 Instructor Training event, and
 * host 2 teaching demos, and
 * attend 4 Instructor Trainer community meetings

-OR

-* equivalent engagement with curriculum, trainees, or the Instructor Trainer community, as approved by the Instructor Trainers Leadership

-As a general rule, equivalent activities must be self-reported via form submission.
-The Instructor Trainers Leadership Committee will provide guidance to help Instructor Trainers choose what to share in the form and when to select a meeting instead.
+* respond to 4 quarterly scheduling poll

+If an Instructor Trainer does not participate in the ways listed above, during the renewal period, the Workshops and Instruction Team will provide additional ways to maintain Active Status.

 ## Offboarding